cappelnord/GLSL2FxPlug/README.markdown

 * Xcode (from Apple App Store)
 * Xcode Command Line Tools (in Xcode->Preferences->Downloads)
 * FxPlug SDK (Can be downloaded with a free Apple Developer account)

+GLSL2FxPlug uses Python, which is allready installed on all Mac OS X versions.
+GLSL2FxPlug will not work on Windows and Linux.

 If glsl2fxplug.sh can't be executed you might need to make it executable.